Upholstery Cleaning Decoded

 3 Clean with Foam

-This step is for water-tolerant upholstery only - do not use it if your upholstery is coded S or X. Whip equal parts dishwashing liquid and water.
+Clean with foam.
+This step is for water-tolerant upholstery only - do not use it if your upholstery is coded S or X.

-4 Blot-Rinse (Don't Saturate)
+4 Blot-Rinse (But Don't Saturate)

-Again, this step is for water-tolerant upholstery only - do not use if your upholstery is coded S or X. Remove the soapy foam from the cleaned areas using a sponge dampened with water.
+Blot rinse, but don't saturate the fabric.
+Again, this step is for water-tolerant upholstery only—do not use it if your upholstery is coded S or X.

-This will be easier if you have a bucket of clean water handy.
-Blot dry with a microfiber or cotton cloth, soaking up as much moisture as you can.
-Let air-dry completely before the family takes a seat.
+Blot dry with a microfiber or cotton cloth, soaking up as much moisture as possible.
+Let air dry completely before the family takes a seat.

 Final cleaning tips: